Jewelry with Impact

 Doing our Part

-Not only do I take the cautionary steps to be non-toxic in my home studio, but my family and I have made lifestyle changes and participate in local events to protect the livelihood of our planet.
+Not only do I take the cautionary steps to be ethical, eco-friendly, and non-toxic in my home studio, but my family and I have made lifestyle changes and participate in local events to protect the livelihood of our planet.

 Quarterly, I donate a portion of my profits to a chosen environmental organization whose missions promote conservation and collective impact.
 If you know of a cause that you think I should support, I would love to hear about it!